Queensland Road Danger Map Roche Legal

 The most dangerous roads in Garbutt

-21 crash black spots in Garbutt over the last 10 years, ranked by the number of people injured.
+20 crash black spots in Garbutt over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Garbutt ranks #16 statewide.

 193